 Dr. Oliver Robinson / University College London – We have developed a game called Handling Emotion that aims to help people to focus on positive stimuli.
-It is based on a concept called attentional bias modification3 and the effectiveness of this game is being studied right now.
+It is based on a concept called attentional bias modification4 and the effectiveness of this game is being studied right now.

 Dr.Joel R. Sneed / City University of New York – Dr Sneed is working with us to see if our games can impact the cognitive functioning and mood of young adults with depressive symptoms.
+In a study published in February 2019 in the Journal of Affective Disorders, Dr Sneed reported that playing some Peak games yielded significant improvements6 in self and clinician-rated depressive severity, every day functioning and cognition.

 Dr. Bettina Studer / Institute of Clinical Neuroscience, University of Dusseldorf & Department of Neurology, Mauritius Hospital Meerbusch - Effects of Peak games on cognitive abilities of patients with brain injury.